sjelin/FluidJS/README.md

 passed into the function, must cause the function to return a truthy value.
 By default, this propert is `function() {return true;}`

-`format` and `unformat` are used to format an input so that it will be displayed in a better format.
+`format` is used to format an input so that it will be displayed in a better format.  `valChars` is used to determine which characters are actually part of the element's value vs just used for formatting.
 For instance, you might define a fallback implementation for telephone numbers as follows:

 ```js
 Fluid.defineInputType("tel", {